Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021/Day-1/03-FASTQ-files_&_basic-QC.md

 ```
 Paired-end reads should have the same number of records!

 What if we want to count how many unique barcodes exist in the FASTQ file.
 To do this, we would need to print all the sequence lines of each FASTQ entry, then search those for the barcode by specifying a regular expression.

 To print all the sequence lines (2nd line) of each FASTQ entry, we can use a command called ***sed***, short for ***stream editor*** which allows you to streamline edits to text that are redirected to the command.
 You can find a tutorial on using **sed** [here](https://www.digitalocean.com/community/tutorials/the-basics-of-using-the-sed-stream-editor-to-manipulate-text-in-linux).

-First we can use sed with with the `'p'` argument to tell it that we want the output to be printed, and the `-n` option to tell sed we want to suppress automatic printing (so we don't get the results printed 2x).
+`sed`'s' `'p'` argument tells the program we want the output to be printed, and the `-n` option to tell sed we want to suppress automatic printing (so we don't get the results printed 2x).
 Piping this to `head` we can get the first line of the first 10 options in the FASTQ file (the header line).
 We specify `'1-4p'` as we want sed tp *print 1 line, then skip forward 4*.
 ```bash
 zcat SRR1039508_1.chr20.fastq.gz | sed -n '1~4p' | head -10
 ```

-Using this same approach, we can print the second line for the first 10000 entires of the FASTQ file, and use the ***grep*** command to search for regular expressions in the output.
-Using the `-o` option for grep, we tell the command that we want it to print lines that match the character string.
+We can print the second line for the first 10,000 entires of the FASTQ file, and use the ***grep*** command to search for regular expressions in the output.
+Using the `-o` option for grep, we tell the command that we want it to print lines that match a character string.
 ```bash
 # print the first 10 lines to confirm we are getting the sequence lines
 zcat SRR1039508_1.chr20.fastq.gz | sed -n '2~4p' | head -10